Katowice: Public transportation

 The public transportation system of the Katowice consists of commuter and long-distance trains, trams, buses and city bikes.
 Around 38 percent of people in Katowice use trams and buses on their daily commute (40 percent if counted those using the park-and-ride facilities), 10 percent walk, 4 percent cycle, and 2 percent takes the train, according to a 2020 report.
 There are also three park-and-ride centers in Katowice with over 1,000 parking spaces.

 Tram and bus lines

-The transit authority of the Upper Silesian Metropolis, Zarząd Transportu Metropolitalnego (ZTM), operates the city trams and buses.
+The transit authority of the Metropolis GZM, Zarząd Transportu Metropolitalnego (ZTM), operates the city trams and buses.